aspirepress/documentation/docs/aspirecloud/index.md

 ## Code of Conduct

-AspirePress also implements a [Code of Conduct](https://github.com/aspirepress/.github/blob/main/CODE_OF_CONDUCT.md), adherance to which is required by all members of the project.
+AspirePress also implements a [Code of Conduct](https://github.com/aspirepress/.github/blob/main/CODE_OF_CONDUCT.md), adherence to which is required by all members of the project.

 ## Credits